 Forex scalping is a popular trading strategy that involves making multiple trades in a short period of time to profit from small price movements.
 To be successful at scalping, traders need to use the right indicators to identify entry and exit points.
 In this guide, we’ll explore the top 3 indicators for successful forex scalping and how to use them effectively to improve your trading strategy and increase your profits.

-We at forex dominant have curated a list of 3 of the best indicators for scalping.
-Take into consideration that mainly the indicators will be discussed while dabbling a bit into strategies.
+We at forex dominant have curated a list of 5 of the best indicators for scalping.
+Consider that mainly the indicators will be discussed while dabbling a bit into strategies.

 Therefore, here are the best indicators for scalping forex, here you go;

 The Moving Average